 My speaking career developed thanks to Andrew, as he had been asked by a contact at Loughborough University if he knew anyone who could deliver their Project Evaluation and Development module for undergraduate and postgraduate students.
 He knew that I had done that in the real world and that I had also written a book entitled Successful Property Development, so he asked if I would be interested in doing that on a visiting lecturing basis.
 We arranged a meeting with their programme leader.
 I was offered the position, which I accepted on a yearly basis, and continued in it for four years.

-I had got into writing books as I had difficulty finding suitable ones as recommended reading for the courses that I was teaching.
+I had gotten into writing books as I had difficulty finding suitable ones as recommended reading for the courses that I was teaching.
 The easiest way around that was to produce my own.

-In addition to lecturing for the universities, I had also been doing some speaking engagements at a number of colleges for Protocol, one of the foremost education recruitment and training companies.
-They were looking for someone who was experienced in distance learning and who was computer literate to assess an on-line course for them.
-As I had written numerous distant learning modules and had several qualifications in computing, I was engaged to do this work.
+In addition to lecturing for universities, I had also been doing some speaking engagements at a number of colleges for Protocol, one of the foremost education recruitment and training companies.
+They were looking for someone who was experienced in distance learning and who was computer literate to assess an online course for them.
+As I had written numerous distance learning modules and had several qualifications in computing, I was engaged to do this work.

 Around that time, I saw an advertisement for a lecturer in Construction at Lincoln College and so I applied.
 Having a degree in Building, being a Chartered Builder and Chartered Surveyor, and having lectured at college and university level on the subject, I thought I would have a good chance of getting the job.
 My confidence of success increased when I was called for an interview to find that the Head of School and the Programme Leader were both people I knew from my days of studying at Lincoln College.
 I was required to give a lecture to a group of students to see how I did.
 It went well and I was offered the job, which was lecturing in Building and Civil Engineering Studies to technicians and managers up to professional status.
 I started in 2002.